 Our business benefits from government grants and subsidies, which are non-recurring in nature.
-In 2019, 2020 and 2021, the government grants and subsidies awarded to us amounted to RMB1.2 million, RMB2.1 million and RMB3.5 million, respectively.
+For the year ended December 31, 2018, 2019 and 2020 and for the ten months ended October 31, 2021, the government grants and subsidies awarded to us amounted to RMB15,000, RMB1.2 million, RMB2.1 million and RMB0.7 million, respectively.
 See "Financial Information-Description of Certain Consolidated Statements of Profit or Loss and Other Comprehensive Income Items-Other Net Income/(Losses)" for more information.